- This event has passed.

 Target audience: Ideal for both children and adults.
 Bring the whole family from aged 6 years and upwards.
 Aged 6yrs -106yrs are all welcome, we are an energetic, enthusiastic and inter-generational club.

-- Kids’ talk – One of your younger members, will be giving a 5 minutes kids’ talk.
+- Kids’ talk – One of your younger members, Ella Norbury, aged 11, will be giving a 5 minutes Kids’ talk on “the Australian Raven”.

 - Monthly nature competition for children.
 When a child (under 16) comes along to a meeting they are invited to bring a drawing, craft work, story, study or video on the topic to the next meeting.
 Small prizes are given each month.
 Thus, any child who was at our August talk on fish can enter the competition this month.